Mistle thrush: Status

 The mistle thrush has an extensive distribution in Europe and western Asia, and its European breeding population is estimated at 9–22.2 million birds.
 When Asian breeders are added, this gives a global total of 12.2–44.4 million.
 The species was formerly more restricted in range, and rarely bred even in northern England in the 1700s.
 It expanded rapidly into lowland and coastal areas of Europe during the 18th century and the first half of the 19th century, colonising areas where it was formerly rare or absent, such as Ireland (where it first bred in 1807), Scotland and the Netherlands.
 The range also increased in Denmark, Norway, Hungary and Austria.

-Although the population now appears to be declining, the decrease is not rapid or large enough to trigger conservation vulnerability criteria.
+Although the population now appears to be declining, the decrease is not rapid or large enough to trigger international conservation vulnerability criteria.
 Given its high numbers and very large range, this thrush is therefore classified by the International Union for Conservation of Nature as being of least concern.
 The perceived decline may be due to the loss of invertebrate-rich pastures and mixed farms through conversion to arable agriculture or more intensively managed grassland.
 Adult survival, clutch size and fledging success are all lower in arable landscapes than in areas with extensive pasture.
 In Finland, the loss of ancient forests is thought to have led to a local decline.
+In Britain, a substantial decline led to its being added to the UK Red List of Species of Conservation Concern in 2015, with agricultural intensification implicated; between 1967–2022, the breeding population declined by 62%.